lippard661/reportnew/README.md

 The "match" field tells reportnew to collect matches of that string for later comparison, the "exclude" field tells it to report on any of those collected log lines that have an envelope ID that matches the regular expression capture group from a line with a failure.

+An optional "times" field tells reportnew to only process a particular match/exclude/action triplet when the current system time (at the start of a reportnew run) meets the time constraint specified.
+Time constraints are defined in the config with a syntax similar to macros, using a "define_time:" directive described in the sample config file with examples.

 ---